kubernetes/enhancements/keps/sig-autoscaling/6107-hpa-decision-trace/README.md

 ## Proposal

-Add a new optional `status.lastScaleDecision` field to `autoscaling/v2.HorizontalPodAutoscaler`.
-The field records the latest meaningful scaling decision observed by the HPA controller.
+This KEP proposes adding a bounded, machine-readable decision trace for HPA scaling decisions.
+The preferred initial API surface is a new optional `status.lastScaleDecision` field on `autoscaling/v2.HorizontalPodAutoscaler`.
+This KEP also discusses alternatives such as conditions, events, controller logs, and a separate subresource.

 The field is written only by the HPA controller and is guarded by the `HPAStatusDecisionTrace` feature gate.
 When the feature gate is disabled, the